dexit/clean-ui/README.md

 ## Installation

-[Download](https://github.com/wordplate/clean-ui/archive/main.zip) the repository, put the plugin into your project and edit the `clean-ui.php` file to your liking.
+[Download](https://github.com/wordplate/clean-ui/archive/main.zip) the repository, put the plugin into your project's plugin directory and edit the `clean-ui.php` file to your liking.

+This plugin can't be published to Packagist and installed using Composer since you need to edit the plugin.

 ## Features